turbot/pipes-sdk-go/docs/UserWorkspaceSchemas.md

 func main() {
-    userHandle := "userHandle_example" // string | The handle of the user that the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the schema will be attached. request := *openapiclient.NewAttachWorkspaceSchemaRequest("ConnectionHandle_example") // AttachWorkspaceSchemaRequest | The request body for the schema to be attached.
+    userHandle := "userHandle_example" // string | The handle of the user that the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the schema will be attached. request := *openapiclient.NewAttachWorkspaceSchemaRequest() // AttachWorkspaceSchemaRequest | The request body for the schema to be attached.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)